jonreyes/305PA/README.md

-# 305DatingAppDB
-CSE 305 Dating App Database Project
+# CSE 305 Project Assignment 1
 ## To Do
 + Fill In / Validate Attribute Associated Type Constraints<br>
 	- Ex: Id INTEGER, so How to List Set Valued Attributes???<br>